Bucharest Pride: Bucharest Pride 2016

 The 12th edition of Bucharest Pride attracted a record 2,500 participants and unfolded under the sign of family – "The family that three million Romanians try to redefine, limiting its meaning", referring to the petition signed by three million Romanian citizens who call for the amendment of the Constitution so that marriage be defined as an exclusive reunion between a man and a woman and not between two spouses, as currently stipulated in the Constitution.
 Participants in the march campaigned for non-discrimination, equal rights, including the right to civil marriage, and visibility for the LGBT community.
 The march was attended, among others, by politician Remus Cernea and singer Andreea Bălan.

 Bucharest Pride 2021

 The 2021 pride event (August 14) celebrates 20 years since the decriminalization of homosexuality in Romania.
 A decision by the municipality to reroute the march from its traditional route sparked protests, but following discussions mediated by UK ambassador Andrew Noble, the municipality reversed its decision and allowed the march to take place along its previous route.
 Under COVID-19 restrictions only 500 people are allowed to attend, but organizers expect more to show up.

 The event attracted over 10,000 participants, a similar number achieved in the 2019 edition, yet a notable increase from the 2,500 participants recorded in 2016.

+Bucharest Pride 2024

+The 2024 edition of the Bucharest Pride was attended by over 27.000 people.
+Among them were pro-Palestinians who shouted "there is no pride in genocide".

+The event was attended by Greens/EFA MEP Nicu Ștefănuță.